abstractFlo/atlas-docs/installation/docker-template.md

 {% endtab %}
 {% endtabs %}

-Your done, in most cases there is no need to create multiple gamemode resources.
+You're done!
+In most cases there is no need to create multiple gamemode resources.
 You can create multiple folders inside resources and use them as shared scripts.
 You can import the scripts at any place inside the resource folder.

 ```bash
 - resources